Datametrex AI (CVE:DM) Trading 31.3% Higher – What’s Next?

-Shares of Datametrex AI Limited (CVE:DM – Get Free Report) rose 31.3% on Wednesday .
-The stock traded as high as C$0.13 and last traded at C$0.11.
-Approximately 936,867 shares traded hands during mid-day trading, an increase of 948% from the average daily volume of 89,418 shares.
+Datametrex AI Limited (CVE:DM – Get Free Report)’s stock price rose 31.3% during trading on Thursday .
+The company traded as high as C$0.13 and last traded at C$0.11.
+Approximately 936,867 shares changed hands during mid-day trading, an increase of 948% from the average daily volume of 89,418 shares.
 The stock had previously closed at C$0.08.

 Datametrex AI Stock Up 31.3%